-We personally used the Disneyland picnic area our last trip, which has ample amounts of shaded tables, but if you start looking by 11:30 am, you can most likely find a shaded table in the parks as well.
+We personally used the Disneyland picnic area on our last summertime trip, which has ample amounts of shaded tables, but if you start looking by 11:30 am, you can most likely find a shaded table in the parks as well.

 3. Take a mid-day break

-As soon as it gets hot, maybe around lunch time, head back to your Disneyland Area Hotel and either enjoy some pool time, take a nap, or just relax in the air conditioning.
+As soon as it gets hot, maybe around lunchtime, head back to your Disneyland Area Hotel and either enjoy some pool time, take a nap, or just relax in the air conditioning.
 Return in the evening (we usually went back just before dinner) as it starts to cool off.

-4. bring Fans to disneyland
+4. bring Fans to Disneyland

 Hear me out on this one.
 A fan is a great idea to help keep you cool, but you can’t just bring any fan into the park.